swiftlang/swift-package-manager/README.md

 (Link to "User Guide" on Swift.org)

-To build the package manager you need Swift 2.1, then execute `Utilities/bootstrap`.
+With Swift 2.1 execute: `swift build`.
+If you are developing the package manager then please run the bootstrap script (`Utilities/bootstrap`) instead.

 ## Contributing